List of Tenchi Muyo! characters: Minagi

+The Shima Brothers

-The Shima BrothersThe Shima Brothers are a fictional trio of villains in the Tenchi Muyo! franchise, featured in Hitoshi Okuda's No Need for Tenchi! and The All-New Tenchi Muyo! manga series, licensed and distributed in the U.S. by VIZ Media.OriginsThey are henchmen in the service of Yume, an old classmate and rival of Washu's during her academy days.
+The Shima Brothers are a fictional trio of villains in the Tenchi Muyo! franchise, featured in Hitoshi Okuda's No Need for Tenchi! and The All-New Tenchi Muyo! manga series, licensed and distributed in the U.S. by VIZ Media.OriginsThey are henchmen in the service of Yume, an old classmate and rival of Washu's during her academy days.
 The Shimas owe their existence to Yume, having been bio-engineered by the scientist to serve her purposes; and so are utterly devoted to their master and her goals.
 Together they initiated a series of events to acquire the fabled Jurai Book of Secrets, manipulating the Tree Sculptor of Jurai's Royal Family Tatetsuki's strings from behind the scenes and using his authority to their advantage.
 They are as committed to each other as they are to Yume, and are able to pass on their core units (devices recording their past experiences and skills) in death.
 Each brother is completely cloaked, save for a mask and their hands when they attack.MushimaMushima is the oldest of the three and wears a dark green cloak to distinguish himself from his kin.
 His body is thin, with exposed wires running across his bladed fingers and a mask that only reveals his right eye (left in the flipped English manga).
 While comparatively squat by his siblings' standards (roughly the size of an adult human), Mushima's arms have extraordinary reach for his frame, as he uses them to slash opponents with great speed with his claws.

 He is originally stationed on Ryuten, a sister planet to Jurai, the world that governs the universe.
 Mushima pleads permission from his brother Hishima to go on assignment to capture Asahi Takebe; a young woman who would prove useful as a bargaining chip to wring information out of her father.
 Given leave so long as Asahi's brought back alive and unhurt, Mushima is all too happy to go: while nauseated by the "stink" of the tree-planet, he hopes to gain enough favor in completing the mission to eventually usurp control.

 Tracking Asahi's ship Mimasaka's co-ordinates to Earth, Mushima curses the waste of talent like his on such a backwater planet.
 But after being made a fool of by Katsuhito Masaki while trying to ascertain Asahi's whereabouts, Mushima reveals the last wrinkle in his genetic make-up - his body is host to two personalities, one a scheming, disreputable dirt-bag, and the other that of an honorable warrior who enjoys fighting those superior to himself.
 His right arm is severed in the ensuing fight, though Mushima leaves without incident - he compliments Katsuhito on his skill and hopes one day their paths and blades will cross again.